juliogomez/netdevops/README.md

 * Automate the deployment of any proposed change across different environments (eg. testing, staging, production)
 * Model simulated virtual environments to test proposed changes before going to production
 * Define and run the required tests set and passing criteria, both in testing and production, before accepting a change as successful
+* Automatically rollback any proposed configuration that does not pass the tests set